 Following lunch, an emergency drill was conducted with live animals.
 The complexities of running a disaster shelter quickly became apparent to volunteers, but all completed the course, demonstrating an impressive and quick mastery of disaster animal response issues.
 VDART plans to host more Emergency Animal Sheltering and related workshops in various locations throughout the state.

 The organization is working to form regional teams across the state and needs your help to create an effective statewide response mechanism to help animals in times of disaster.
 Please consider becoming part of VDART today and/or making a small donation.
-Check out our calendar for upcoming events and training opportunities.
+Check out In The News for upcoming events and training opportunities.